LayeredInsight/dockerjob/README.md

 More details about the arguments to `/usr/local/bin/crocker` can be found on the [crocker github page](https://github.com/APNIC-net/crocker/).

+For more details on the format of the cronjob time expression, see the [vixiecron manpage(5)](https://linux.die.net/man/5/crontab).

 ## Troubleshooting
 You need to bind mount the docker socket inside the *dockerjob* container, otherwise you will see the following when trying to run docker commands: